kavia-common/network-management-5556-5684/BackendAPIService/README.md

 This service integrates with MongoDB via `pymongo` and exposes REST APIs (flask-smorest).
 This document covers environment variables, MongoDB configuration (Atlas-ready), CORS configuration, and available endpoints.

 Preview note:
-- The API now requires a valid `MONGODB_URI` at startup.
-If it is missing or invalid, the server will fail fast with a clear error message.
-Use `/health/db` for diagnostics once configured.
+- The API now starts even if `MONGODB_URI` is missing.
+MongoDB initialization is deferred until first database access.
+Use `/health` and `/health/db` for diagnostics.
+If `MONGODB_URI` is present but invalid, errors are logged and surfaced via health endpoints, but startup will not crash.

 ## Requirements